-Certain capital assets, largely consisting of assets whose value of future economic benefits associated with the capital asset is less than its net carrying amount due to redevelopment work in the Canadian Wilds and assets which were assessed to have significantly shorter useful lives than originally estimated, were written off during the year for \$489 (\$106 in 2021).
-The impact of this was partially offset by gains on disposal of other small assets for \$6 (\$2 in 2021) and write-off of small liabilities for \$0 (\$5 in 2021).
+For the year ended December 31, 2022, certain capital assets, largely consisting of assets whose value of future economic benefits associated with the capital asset is less than its net carrying amount due to redevelopment work in the Canadian Wilds and assets which were assessed to have significantly shorter useful lives than originally estimated, were written off during the year for \$489.
+The impact of this was partially offset by gains on disposal of other small assets for \$6.